LGBTQ Pride Resources

 edited by Noam Sienna

-Recommended by Cantor Jacob Niemi
+Recommended by Cantor Jacob Niemi (in the TBE library)

 Much in the same way that Torah Queeriesis a momentous book in its elevation of contemporary queer Jewish readers of sacred text, A Rainbow Thread is equally significant in its collection of voices from and about queer Jewish experiences of the past.
 While labels may change to suit the needs of a generation, Noam Sienna’s book teaches us (among many other things) that much of the human experience has remained the same.
 We have all wrestled with identity, searched for meaning, and sought ways to celebrate our full, authentic selves.